What is Sole Proprietorship?

 Sole Proprietorship Registration

-A sole proprietor must only register the name (as discussed above) and obtain a local license to operate a business.
-Once it’s done, the field is ready for a sole proprietor to run a business legally.
-Yet, a distinctive shortcoming is that this business’s sole proprietor remains personally legally responsible for all the business’s debts.
+A sole proprietor must only register the name (as discussed above) and obtain a local business license.
+Once done, the field is ready for a sole proprietor to run a business legally.
+Yet, a distinctive shortcoming is that this business’s sole proprietor remains personally and legally responsible for all the business’s debts.

 How a Sole Proprietorship Works